 About

-Before joining the University of Bern, I obtained an MSc in Physics from ETH Zürich and worked as a data scientist at SwissRe and as a quantitative risk consultant at Deloitte.
+Before my PhD, I obtained an MSc in Physics (Hons.) from ETH Zürich and worked as a data scientist at SwissRe and as a quantitative risk consultant at Deloitte.

 Research Interests